alaffin12/stackedit/Caught by Stradh.md

 Morgantha is here, unless she has been lured elsewhere.

 #### O3.
 Bedroom
-> A thick wooden gear shaft dominates this cramped, circular room
+> A thick wooden gear shaft dominates this cramped, circular room.
+A rotting wooden closet is here, with three crate